-If a hike or a trip by boat does not present enough excitement, there is also an opportunity to arrange a helicopter ride over the Icefjord (not included).
+If a hike or a trip by boat does not present enough excitement, there is also an opportunity to arrange a flightseeing ride over the Icefjord (not included).

-In the morning, we will wake up to a picturesque sight — the settlement of Itilleq, which translates to ‘the hollow’ or ‘the flatlands’, quite an appropriate name for a settlement nestled at the foothills of mountains and glaciers in the distant backcountry to the east.
+The settlement of Sarfannguit, which translates into "the place of the little stream” an appropriate name for a settlement nestled at the foothills of the mountains and glaciers in the distant backcountry.
 The settlement’s slightly more than 100 residents live off hunting, trapping and fishing, most often in pursuit of arctic char, reindeer and musk oxen.

-Although Itilleq is quite remote, it lies within a few hours via dinghy sail from Sisimiut, the second-largest town in Greenland.
-The accessibility to such a large town provides an indispensable economic benefit to a small community like Itilleq’s.
+Although Sarfannguit is quite remote, it lies within a few hours from Sisimiut, the second-largest town in Greenland.
+The accessibility to such a large town provides an indispensable economic benefit to a small community like Sarfannguit.

-Before lunch, we will return to Ocean Atlantic and continue our journey toward the fjord of Kangerlussuaq, also known as Sondrestromfjord.
+We will continue our journey toward the fjord of Kangerlussuaq, also known as Sondre Stromfjord.
 Especially the first part of the fjord gives a great opportunity to enjoy an impressive passage with panoramic views of high mountains and deep valleys.

 During the night, we will have completed our passage through the 160-kilometer/100 mile Kangerlussuaq Fjord.
 After breakfast aboard the ship, we will bid farewell to the ship's staff and the Zodiac boats will shuttle us to shore.